Wondering how to please a woman sexually? You’ve come to the right place.

 Before getting into how to please a woman, let’s look at these differences in more detail.

-More than half of the women surveyed found that rocking, angling, shallowing (shallow penetration) and pairing (adding stimulation with a hand or toy) increased their pleasure measurably.
+More than half of the women surveyed found that rocking, angling, shallowing (shallow penetration), and pairing (adding stimulation with a hand or toy) increased their pleasure measurably.

 The vagina, meanwhile, can become engorged with blood during sexual arousal.
 However, research suggests most women don’t experience orgasm from vaginal stimulation alone and require direct clitoral stimulation to climax.

 A 2017 study found that there’s no single strategy in terms of what all women like.
-Women 18 to 94 reported “diverse” preferences for genital stimulation, including the amount of pressure, the location of the touching and the shape and pattern of the strokes.
+Women 18 to 94 reported “diverse” preferences for genital stimulation, including the amount of pressure, the location of the touching, and the shape and pattern of the strokes.

-Generally speaking, research shows that every woman is different in her ability to orgasm, her sexual desire levels and how important an orgasm is to her overall satisfaction with her sex life.
+Generally speaking, research shows that every woman is different in her ability to orgasm, her sexual desire levels, and how important an orgasm is to her overall satisfaction with her sex life.
 In other words, every woman wants something unique.

 The one common thread is that orgasm frequency and intensity increased based on the depth of connection the women had with their partners.

-Pleasure for women is about communication, comfort, consent, excitement and the right kind(s) of stimulation.
+Pleasure for women is about communication, comfort, consent, excitement, and the right kind(s) of stimulation.
 If you’re not sure exactly how to provide her with these things, the easiest thing to do is ask.

-Knowing what to ask (and how and when) is a little more complicated, so we’ve assembled some guidelines for getting the conversation right.
+Knowing what (and how and when) to ask is a little more complicated, so we’ve assembled some guidelines for getting the conversation right.

 Engage in foreplay